 OED's business development professionals maintain regular hours at OED@Commons, our offices in The Commons on Champa at 1245 Champa St. We offer free advisory sessions (appointments preferred, but walk-ins welcome) as well as training and workshops on a range of topics.
 Come see us!
-Here's the Fall/Winter 2015 schedule.
+Here's the current schedule.

 For retail business start-ups, expansions, or relocations, begin with www.denverretailscene.com.

 For site selection or business relocations, start at Choose Denver.

 For fresh-food grocery projects, both new and expansions, start by learning about Denver FRESH.

 LET'S TALK!
 We know that every business, and every business owner, is unique.
 If you'd rather start with personalized attention from one of our staff members, provide us with as much detail as you can about your Denver business.
 The more information you provide, the better we can assist you!

 When OED launched The Welton Design/Development Challenge, the proposals submitted and projects funded spanned a range of size and purpose.
 One of the smaller winning projects, and thus the first to be completed, was Rosenberg’s Bagels at 2714 Welton, an older building rich with community history and formerly known as The Arcade.